|Last 4 Hours||36.69||0.26|

 How Odds On Elections Are Calculated

-Presidential betting odds are calculated using betfair exchange odds.
-A betting exchange is one where people bet against each other.
-The bookmaker takes less risk but will take a small percentage of winnings.
+Using the chart above you can view odds from all of them at once, weighted, or check an individual market.
+A betting exchange (Betfair Exchange, PredicIt, Smarkets) lets people bet against each other.
+The bookmaker (Betway) takes less risk but will take a small percentage of winnings.

 Election betting is often referred to as “futures” because it is a wager on a specific, future event.
 Most election wagers are moneyline bets or straight bets.
 It’s a straight forward wager normally with no spread involved.

 For a sporting event, you are bidding on which team will win.
 For betting on the presidential election, you are bidding on which candidate will win.

 How Are The Presidential Election Betting Percentages Calculated

 When comparing the presidential odds, a plus symbol means that the option is an underdog.
 The minus symbol means the option is a favorite to win.